codebar/tutorials/python/lesson2/tutorial.md

 	message ='I\'m a string'

-Try storing a string within a varable without quotes, see what happens?
+Try storing a string within a variable without quotes, see what happens?
 Numbers do not require quotation marks, whereas they are mandatory for storing strings.

 Now store some strings in variables that contain apostrophes and some that do not.